rKmasterworks/HeliosBot/README.md

 Helios is a modular Discord bot built with discord.py and slash commands.

 ## Features
+- `/teacherpassword`: Generates a random teacher password (14 characters, Norwegian words + digits) and sends it as a hidden (ephemeral) message.
-- `/password`: Generates a random password using Norwegian words from a JSON file and sends it as a hidden (ephemeral) message.
+- `/studentpassword`: Generates a random student password (8 characters, Norwegian words + digits) and sends it as a hidden (ephemeral) message.
 - `/ping <host>`: Pings a given host and returns the result.
 - `/ipinfo <ip>`: Fetches information about an IP address (country, city, ISP, organization).
 - `/help`: Shows available commands in an embed.
- `/uptime`: Shows how long Helios has been online (hidden message).
+- `/uptime`: Shows how long Helios has been online (hidden message).

 ## Setup
 1. Clone the repository and install dependencies: